sukrutrao/Lexical-Analyser-Cool/README.md

 * The COMMENT_END rule skips a `*)` and pops out one level up from this mode.
 * The EOF_F rule checks if we have reached an EOF inside a comment.
 If so, an error is reported and we jump back to the default mode.
 * The ANYTHING consumes all other characters and skips them, as is expected in comments, one character at a time.

+### The Test Cases
+* There are five main test cases.
+Each test case checks the conditions given in a subsection of Section 10 of the Cool Manual.

+#### testcase1.cl
+* Here, Section 10.1 has been tested.
+* There are tests for integer constants, object identifiers, and type identifiers.
+* It is also tested that an integer cannot contain alphabets or underscore.
+* The test also checks if the symbols, such as `{},()-+` etc. are read correctly.

+#### testcase2.cl
+* Here, Section 10.2 has been tested.
+* Valid strings have been entered to check if they are read correctly.
+* The next line checks whether escaping happens correctly.
+It can be seen from the output that only b,n,t,f which follow a backslash are modified to give special characters, the rest of the backslashes are removed.
+* Line 4 demonstrates that a wide variety of characters can be printed.
+* Line 5 and 6 demonstrate a string containing an escaped newline.
+* Line 7 and 8 demonstrate that an error is given if a string is split between lines without being escaped.
+* Line 10 shows that a 1024 character string is accepted.
+* Line 12 shows that a 1025 character string gives an error.
+* Line 13 shows that a string containing EOF causes an error.

+#### testcase3.cl
+* Here, Section 10.3 has been tested.
+* Lines 2 and 3 consist of a block comment, and it has been tested that many characters can be written inside them, and that they are ignored.
+* Line 4 demonstrates a single line comment
+* Line 5 shows nesting of comments, which passes through the lexical analyzer successfully.
+* Line 6 shows that if extra `*)` is found, an error is given.
+* Line 7 shows that if all comments are not closed, i.e., if a comment contains EOF, then an error is given.

+#### testcase4.cl
+* Here, Section 10.4 has been tested.
+* The file contains all the keywords, and attempts to demonstrate their case insensivity by showing that their tokens are the same.
+* This also shows that `True` and `true` are different, similarly for `false`, the first being a type id and the second being a bool constant.

+#### testcase5.cl
+* Here, Section 10.5 has been tested.
+* This tests for all whitespace characters, `'\n'`, `'\f'`, `'\r'`, `'\t'`,`'\v'`, and `' '`.
+* As expected, all of these are ignored.
+* From Section 10.